Last updated on

 - The AGHB/CNEM is a legal document and therefore bound to the Belgian language legislation.
 As a consequence, the AGHB/CNEM is only delivered in dutch, french or german, according your own preference.
 Translations, if required, are your own responsibility.

-- The AGHB/CNEM is a tool in the fight against fake marriages.
+- The AGHB/CNEM is a tool in the struggle against fake/forced marriages.
 The Embassy is therefore legally obligated to investigate if concerns/doubt regarding the authenticity of the marriage arise.
 If doubt persists after the investigation, the application is forwarded to the Public Attorney for a decision.

 - The AGHB/CNEM is delivered at a consular tax.
 See rates.